mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Renaming Imported Modules

 - What are some benefits of renaming imported variables?
+We can solve naming conflicts in the file that we are importing to.
 - What are some good conventions to follow when naming variables?
+Make sure the name is descriptive and unique names.
+They give context to what you are using them for and they avoid keywords.
+Avoid accessive abbreviations.

 ```js
 import {message as hello, anotherMessage} from "./messages.js";